How To Amend Your Return

 - You should file an amended return as soon as possible after you determine that your original return was filed incorrectly.
-For tax year 2012, use Form D-400X, Amended North Carolina Individual Income Tax Return for filing a 2012 amended return.
+For tax year 2013, use Form D-400X, Amended North Carolina Individual Income Tax Return 2013.
+For tax year 2012, use Form D-400X, Amended North Carolina Individual Income Tax Return 2012.
 For tax years 2009 through 2011, you must complete a corrected Form D-400, Individual Income Tax Return with the amended indicator filled in for the tax year you are amending AND you must also complete Form D-400X-WS, Worksheet for Amending Individual Income Tax Return, and attach it to the front of the corrected D-400, Individual Income Tax Return.
 Do not send a copy of the original return.
 For tax years 2008 and prior, use Form D-400X, Amended North Carolina Individual Income Tax Return.

 Is there a deadline for filing an amended return?

 - Amended returns requesting refunds must normally be filed within three years of the date the original return was due,

 including any approved extensions, or within two years after the tax was paid, whichever is later.
 However,

 special rules extending the time for filing refund claims beyond the normal three-year statute of limitations

 apply to overpayments attributable to (1) worthless debts or securities, (2) capital loss carrybacks, or (3)

 net operating loss carrybacks.
 For overpayments resulting from worthless debts or securities, the period of

 time for demanding an overpayment is seven years; for overpayments resulting from capital loss or net operating